 Ontario Premier Doug Ford to make an announcement Friday

-The Ontario government says it needs another week of COVID-19 data before deciding if the province is ready to move into the next stage of the reopening plan.

-TORONTO -- Ontario Premier Doug Ford will make an announcement Friday afternoon.
+TORONTO -- Ontario Premier Doug Ford is expected to make an announcement Friday afternoon alongside the minister of economic development.

-The announcement comes as certain areas of the province continue to struggle with COVID-19 outbreaks amid Ontario’s economic reopening.

-All regions but two agri-farm areas in Windsor-Essex have moved on to Stage 2 of the province’s three-stage plan.
+The announcement comes a day after the provincial government extended all COVID-19 emergency orders until July 22.

+In a statement issued Thursday, the government said the decision was made “to ensure the province maintains the necessary flexibility to protect public health and safety as more businesses reopen and people go back to work.”